-Respiratory diseases may be caused by the ingestion of bacteria-laden drops of moisture from the mouth into the lungs.
-These ingested bacteria colonize the lower reaches of the lungs creating the opportunity for pneumonia and other respiratory problems.
+Respiratory diseases may be caused by ingesting bacteria-laden drops of moisture from the mouth into the lungs.
+These ingested bacteria colonize the lungs’ lower reaches, creating the opportunity for pneumonia and other respiratory problems.

-As well, people with respiratory problems typically are exposed to a stressed or low-functioning immune system.
-This encourages a much faster build-up of periodontal disease which can aggressively attack the gums and teeth.
-The result is even greater stress on the immune system and greater opportunity for bacterial infection in the lungs.
+People with respiratory problems are also typically exposed to a stressed or low-functioning immune system.
+This encourages a much faster build-up of periodontal disease, which can aggressively attack the gums and teeth.
+The result is even greater stress on the immune system and a greater opportunity for lung bacterial infection.

 The impact of periodontal disease on respiratory diseases cannot be overstated.
 Neither can the case of respiratory infection and a weak immune system.